-Aloha Burgers have all the bright, delicious flavors of Hawaii and everything you love in your burger!
+Say aloha to these Hawaiian Burgers!
+They have all the bright, delicious flavors of Hawaii and everything you love in your burger.
 Served with crispy bacon, juicy grilled pineapple, homemade sugar-free teriyaki sauce and lettuce wraps, these burgers are ultra satisfying.
-Make this Whole30 and Paleo recipe for your next cookout or backyard party!

 Made with ground beef burgers, seasoned and topped with a homemade Whole30 compatible teriyaki sauce.
 They’re served inside lettuce wraps with grilled pineapple slices, bacon, and red onions.